ps-pat/container-waypipe/README.md

 ```

 Images are also available on [Dockerhub](https://hub.docker.com/r/patfou/container-waypipe).

+## What about X?
+The image runs a full-fledged openssh server.
+X11 forwarding should work as well if needed.

 ## Authentication
 By default, the container only accepts connection from user `user` and authentication via certificate authority (CA).
 This means that your user key must be signed with `user` as one of its principals.
 This is easily modified by building a custom image.
 In any case, the following three files are required: